Tell-A-Friend | Bookmark Us | Sign-Up | Help

 Add sultanas, sugar & the rind & mix well.

-Beat egg lightly & add it gradually till you get a dropping consistency.
+Beat egg lightly & add milk gradually till you get a dropping consistency.

 Transfer to a greased tin 8” in diameter and bake at 350 deg or till done – a skewer inserted to test, shoud come out clean.